stefanosAgelastos/IaCexample/README.md

 ## Destroy
 `terraform destroy` the "opposite" of `apply`
 I try it and get a plan of removing everything.

 **Idea**
 - If I remove everything from the `example.tf` I get `Error: Missing required argument`
-- If I remove only the resource block from `example.tf` I get the same plan as in `terraform destroy` I approve the previous plan.
+- If I remove only the resource block from `example.tf` I get the same plan as in `terraform destroy` I approve the above plan.
 **Result**
 The instance is terminated, and the `terraform.tfstate` holds no more resources atm.

 ## Dependencies

 Going to speed up things after a text from Matt.
-Going to assign an elastic IP , edit the example instance to depend on an s3 bucket and another ec2 instance.
-´terrafrom apply´ gives me the new plan that I approve
+Going to assign an elastic IP , edit the example instance to depend on an s3 bucket and another ec2 instance. `terrafrom apply` gives me the new plan that I approve

-### Error
-´´´shell
-aws_instance.another: Creating...
-aws_s3_bucket.example: Creating...

-Error: Error creating S3 bucket: BucketAlreadyExists: The requested bucket name is not available.
-The bucket namespace is shared by all users of the system.
-Please select a different name and try again.
-        status code: 409, request id: E4BB595957437D7D, host id: h7IUpLip25m+n+2A0cZTLybVK2taTVLHS5V2g5H1+WbH5JUJFzFLH8jLWfgD6vW+jiAh6hhvf90=

-  on example.tf line 7, in resource "aws_s3_bucket" "example":
-   7: resource "aws_s3_bucket" "example" {
+**Error**

+`Error: Error creating S3 bucket: BucketAlreadyExists.....`

-Error: Error launching source instance: InvalidAMIID.NotFound: The image id '[ami-b374d5a5]' does not exist
+`Error: Error launching source instance: InvalidAMIID.NotFound: `
-        status code: 400, request id: b6c1508c-78f2-4139-9b4a-300930476750

-  on example.tf line 29, in resource "aws_instance" "another":
-  29: resource "aws_instance" "another" {
-´´´
-I see that I have the **wrong ami** for the ec2, and there **naming conflict** the bucket.
+I see that I have the **wrong ami** for the ec2, and there's a **naming conflict** with the bucket.
 Also I notice that in the state I have resources entries for:
 - elastic ip
 - example ec2 that depends on the bucket.
 - both resources have an empty array for instances.
 - no instances are launched on the AWS atm.

-I change the **ami** and the **bucket name** and I ´terraform apply´.
+I change the **ami** and the **bucket name** and I `terraform apply`.

 ´´´shell
 Apply complete!
 Resources: 4 added, 0 changed, 0 destroyed.